We are becoming more preoccupied with staying young. With ‘miracle’ creams and ‘youthful’ serums, the anti-aging dream is becoming oh-so-tangible

 After a full body ‘MOT’, she looks at ways to keep her skin looking young, her brain activity, and her body fit.
 One of the solutions she tried was Inulin.

 Angela Rippon (Sourced from The Telegraph/Credit: Andrew Crowley)

-At base level, inulin is a nutritional component that’s found naturally in many plants – it’s best known as a starchy and fibrous carbohydrate.
+Inulin is a starchy and fibrous carbohydrate that comes from plants.
 Pulses, lentils, bananas, chickpeas and even garlic are very rich in inulin, which – being low in calories and full of fibre – is often touted as a waist-friendly health hero.